Barbara Edmonds: First term, 2020–2023

-Second term, 2023-present
+Second term, 2023–present

 After being re-selected as Labour's Mana candidate for the 2023 general election, she won an election night majority of 7,324 votes over the National Party candidate Frances Hughes.

 On 30 November, she became spokesperson for economic development, infrastructure and associate finance in the Shadow Cabinet of Chris Hipkins.
 On 5 December 2023, Edmonds was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

 Following the resignation of Grant Robertson in mid February 2024, Edmonds assumed the finance portfolio during a shadow cabinet reshuffle.

 Following a cabinet reshuffle in early March 2025, Edmonds became part of a new leadership team focusing on the economy.
-She retain the finance and economy portfolio and gained the savings and investment portfolio but lost the infrastructure portfolio.
+She retained the finance and economy portfolio, gained the savings and investment portfolio, and relinquished the infrastructure portfolio.

+On 24 May 2026, The New Zealand Herald obtained a leaked audio clip of Edmonds calling National Party MP and Finance Minister Nicola Willis a "duck-faced horse" during a Labour Party meeting over the weekend.
+When approached by the Herald, Edmonds apologised for causing offence.
+The following day, Labour leader Chris Hipkins said that Edmonds was right to apologise for her remark about Willis.
+Willis also accepted Edmonds' apology.